← Back to 史記

 使 西 使

 In the fourth year of the Junchen Chanyu's reign, the Xiongnu broke the marriage alliance again.
 Thirty thousand cavalry each poured into Shang Commandery and Yunzhong, killing and plundering vast numbers before withdrawing.
 The Han deployed three generals: one garrisoned Beidi, another held the Gouzhu Pass in Dai, and a third defended the Feihu Pass.
 All along the frontier, fortifications were reinforced against Hu raids.
 Three additional armies were stationed near the capital: at Xiliu west of Chang'an, at Jimen north of the Wei River, and at Bashang, all to guard against the Hu.
 Hu cavalry broke through the frontier at the Gouzhu Pass in Dai, and the beacon fires blazed all the way to Ganquan and Chang'an.
 After several months, the Han troops reached the border, but the Xiongnu had already withdrawn far beyond the frontier, and the Han forces were dismissed.
-More than a year later, Emperor Wen died and Emperor Jing ascended the throne.
+More than a year later, Emperor Wen died, and Emperor Jing ascended the throne.
 The King of Zhao, Sui, secretly sent envoys to the Xiongnu.
 When Wu and Chu revolted, they sought to conspire with Zhao to bring the Xiongnu across the frontier.
 But the Han besieged and defeated Zhao, and the Xiongnu called off their plans.
 From then on, Emperor Jing renewed the marriage alliance with the Xiongnu, opened the border markets, supplied them with gifts, and sent a princess, all according to the old treaty.
 Throughout the reign of Emperor Jing, the Xiongnu occasionally made minor raids across the border, but there were no major incursions.

 29